Myalgic encephalomyelitis/chronic fatigue syndrome

 When to call a professional

-Call your doctor if you have symptoms of chronic fatigue syndrome, especially if extreme fatigue prevents you from fully participating in activities at home, work or school.
+Call your doctor if you have symptoms of ME/CFS, especially if extreme fatigue prevents you from fully participating in activities at home, work, or school.

 Prognosis

 People with ME/CFS usually experience their most severe symptoms in the first one to two years of illness.
-After that time, a small number of people recover totally, and a smaller number become totally incapacitated.
-For most people, there is gradual improvement, although they usually do not achieve the level of activity they were capable of before becoming ill.
+After that time, a small number of people recover totally, and others slowly improve their ability to function but do not recover fully.
+Unfortunately, a small number become totally incapacitated.
+For most people there is gradual improvement, although they usually cannot achieve the same activity level that they were capable of before becoming ill.
 Recovery tends to be less likely among people who:

 Additional info